Medicare Supplement Plans in Michigan

 Medicare Supplement Eligibility in Michigan for the Disabled Under 65

 Those under the age of 65 may enroll in Plan C or Plan A; state laws require companies to offer you these policies.
 However, insurance carriers can charge under 65 beneficiaries an increased premium because of disability.

 Since the premiums for under 65 beneficiaries tend to be enormous, you should consider Medicare Advantage coverage until you turn 65.
 Upon becoming 65, you’ll be eligible for the Medigap Open Enrollment Period (OEP), which entitles you to Guaranteed Issue (GI) rights.

 Until then, MA coverage is better than no additional coverage.
 Also, some MA policies are catering to those with disabilities.
 We call this coverage a Special Needs Plan (SNP), and if there’s one in your area, you could qualify for a Special Enrollment Period (SEP) that allows you to change plans today.

 Michigan Medicare Advantage Plans

 Some coverage is better than no coverage.
 Medigap offers more comprehensive benefits and, at times, can cost less than Advantage; however, we understand that Medigap premiums aren’t in everyone’s budget.

-The cost of MA coverage is usually between $0 and $100; just because an MA plan premium is higher, doesn’t mean the benefits are better.
+The cost of Advantage coverage is usually between $0 and $100; just because an Advantage plan premiums are higher, doesn’t mean the benefits are better.

 ALWAYS check to be sure the Plan is covering your prescriptions; you can see a list of covered drugs in the formulary, you can view this document online.